 The Health Services staff is committed to promoting your total health and well-being.
-Registered nurses staff Health Services whenever it is open and a physician is available on a part-time basis.
+Registered nurses staff Health Services and a physician is available on a part-time basis.
 The following health services are available without charge to students:

 - Treatment for minor injuries and illnesses

 - Testing services including strep throat, mononucleosis, pregnancy, sexually transmitted diseases, and vision and hearing screening

 - Allergy injections

 - Medication for minor illnesses

 - Information and counseling for personal health concerns

-- Seminars and programs
+- · Wellness programs and activities

-- Literature on health problems and wellness issues
+- Health education literature

-- Medical parking permits
+- Tempoary medical parking permits

 - A rest area